Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: TBNs with programmable energy barriers

 \begin{lem} Assume $x, y, n \in \mathbb{N}$, $y(n+1) \geq xn$, and $x > y$.
 Then $y \geq n$ and $x \geq n+1$. \end{lem} \begin{proof} If $x > y$, then $x \geq y+1$, so $y(n+1) \geq xn \geq (y+1)n$.
 So $yn + y \geq yn + n$.
 So $y \geq n$.
 Since $x > y$, $x \geq n+1$. \qedhere \end{proof} The next lemma shows the saturated configurations which are not normal form must have a large (size $\Omega(n)$) polymer. \begin{lem} If a saturated configuration is not normal form, then some polymer has at least $n$ top monomers. \end{lem}

 \begin{proof} Since the configuration is not normal form, some polymer $\poly1$ has either fewer or more top than bottom monomers.
 If $\poly1$ has fewer, then let $\poly1' = \poly1$.
 If $\poly1$ has more, then some other polymer $\poly1'$ has fewer top monomers than bottom monomers.
 Let $t$ (resp., $b$) be the number of top (resp., bottom) monomers in $\poly1'$.
-The number of unstarred (resp., starred) domains in $\poly1'$ is $t(n+1)$ (resp., $b n$).
-Recall that the starred domains are limiting.
-So for each starred domain in $\poly1'$, there is at least one corresponding unstarred domain, so $b n \leq t (n + 1)$.
-Since $\poly1'$ has $b > t$, Lemma~\ref{clm:xyn} gives $t \geq n$, so $P'$ has at least $n$ top monomers. \qedhere \end{proof} So saturated paths with low height must consist of normal form configurations, otherwise they would have a polymer with many top monomers which implies a large height by Lemma~\ref{clm:k_tops}.
+The number of unstarred (resp., starred) binding sites in $\poly1'$ is $t(n+1)$ (resp., $b n$).
+Recall that the starred sites are limiting.
+So for each starred site in $\poly1'$, there is at least one corresponding unstarred site, so $b n \leq t (n + 1)$.
+Since $\poly1'$ has $b > t$, Lemma~\ref{clm:xyn} gives $t \geq n$, so $P'$ has at least $n$ top monomers. \qedhere \end{proof} So saturated paths with low height must consist of normal form configurations, since otherwise they would have a polymer with many top monomers which implies a large height by Observation~\ref{clm:k_tops}.

-Before we get into details, we give an overview of the proof of the barrier to triggering.
-Intuitively, we can think of normal form polymers having pairs of top and bottom monomers.
-Initially, top and bottom monomers with the same indices are bound.
-Consider the case of one copy of each monomer type: in the triggered configuration, the top and bottom monomers are paired with different indices, notably the top index is offset ``to the left'' of the bottom index by one, or has offset ``minus one''.
-We will formalize this notion of offset, and show that the the sum of all offsets between pairs in the conifguration, initially zero, does not change with merges and splits in saturated normal form paths.
-In the single-copy case, this contradicts any path which reaches a triggered configuration, which must have a negative total offset.

-In the multi-copy case, the negative offset of the triggered complexes can be canceled by positive offset elsewhere, resulting in zero total offset, so the argument is not as simple.
-We will show that polymers providing net positive offset have a size which grows along with the offset.
-So then to cancel the negative offset provided by the triggered polymers, the configuration must have polymers with positive offset which are large and give a barrier.

 Now we formalize the offset of a pair of compatible monomers.
 (Recall that two monomers are compatible if they have complementary binding sites.)
-For $a,b \in \mathbb{Z}_M$, define the sequence [3]{[#1, #2]_{#3}}
+For $k \in \mathbb{N}$ and $a,b \in \mathbb{Z}_k$, define the sequence [3]{[#1, #2]_{#3}}